 - A simple background makes text easier to read.

 - Choose one primary or dominant color and 1-3 secondary colors.

-- Choose 1 stand-out color for all you calls-to-action.
+- Choose one stand-out color for all of your calls-to-action.

 - Use color to draw attention and highlight elements but don’t go overboard.